jaredtritz/jsonsails-readthedocs/source/module_ide/node_tree/refnode.rst

 .. _`refnode-closed`:

-Referance Node
+Reference Node
 ==============

 Reference nodes, (aka refmods) allow you to import a module and render it inside another module.
-Refmods are rendered inside an iframe to provide issolation.
+Refmods are rendered inside an iframe to provide isolation.
 To avoid circular dependencies, you cannot include a module as a refmod if it already contain the root module.